Chernivtsi: Under Austro-Hungarian rule

 In 1775, the northwestern part of the territory of Moldavia was annexed by the Habsburg Empire; this region became known as Bukovina.
 The city became the region's capital, organized as the Bukovina District part of the Kingdom of Galicia and Lodomeria, which in 1849 was raised in status and became known as the Duchy of Bukovina, a crownland of the Austrian Empire.
 The city received Magdeburg rights.
 The city began to flourish in 1778 when Knight Karl von Enzenberg was appointed the chief of the Military Administration.
 He invited many merchants, craftsmen and entrepreneurs to help develop trade and other businesses.
 Saint Peter's Fairs (1–15 July) had given a new vibrant impulse to the market development from 1786.
 In the late 19th century the German language—due to the Habsburg and the very important Jewish influence—became the lingua franca and more and more newspapers were edited in German, also a remarkable literary production in German began in this period, featuring most prominently Karl Emil Franzos.

-During the 19th and early 20th century, Chernivtsi became a center of both Romanian and Ukrainian national movements.
-In 1908, it was the site of the first Yiddish language conference, the Czernowitz Conference, coordinated by Nathan Birnbaum.
-When Austria-Hungary dissolved in 1918, followed by two years of political uncertainty in Europe due to the aftermath of World War I, the city and its surrounding area became part of the Kingdom of Romania, which gained worldwide diplomatic recognition by the end of 1920.
-During those two years, even most city residents did not know of which country they were citizens, with most assuming Czernowitz still belonged to Austria-Hungary.
-German remained the lingua franca of the city and its suburbs for another decade.
-In 1930, the city reached a population of 112,400: 26.8% Jews, 23.2% Romanians, 20.8% Germans, 18.6% Ukrainians, the remainder Poles and others.
-It was one of the five university centers of interwar Romania.